14 Follow-Up Email Example Templates & Mistakes to Avoid

 9. The job interview follow-up

-When interviewing for a job role, sending a thoughtful follow-up thank you email can make you stand out in a crowded market.
-The email should show the hiring manager your enthusiasm for the position, showcase your skills, and directly refer back to conversation points that were discussed during the interview.
+When interviewing for a job, sending a thoughtful follow-up email can make you stand out in a crowded market.
+The email should show the hiring manager your enthusiasm for the position, showcase your skills, and directly refer back to conversation points discussed during the interview.

 10. Following up after an event